Thank you for participating to this ICPS, we hope to see you again in Helsinki 2018!

 Marta studies Physics at the University of Perugia, where she got her Bachelor with a work on Energy Harvesting, studying the behavior of non-linear systems.
 She is currently enrolled in a Master course.
 She has recently worked at the Institue Laue-Lengevin, in Grenoble, on a project about developing new methods for single neutron counting with CMOS-like detectors.

 Giulio received his Bachelor in Physics at the University of Pisa, and he is now studying for his Master at the Ludwig-Maximilians-Universität of Munich.
-His main interest is the relationship between Physics and Computation.
+His main interests encompass quantum optics and ultracold atoms.
 He is a co-founder of AISF and has been its IT Manager.

 Martina received her BSc and MSc degrees at Università degli Studi di Torino in 2012 and 2014, respectively.
 She is now studying for getting her PhD at the research center DESY in Hamburg.
 Her research activity is focused on integrable theories.
 In particular Non perturbative approaches to quantum field theory and conformal field theory in any dimensions.